sheabunge/visual-term-description-editor/readme.txt

 3. Viewing a tag archive page with the formatted tag description (using the Twenty Fourteen theme)

 == Changelog ==

+= 1.5.0 =
+* Fixed action hooked to wrong method
+* Added word count feature to visual editor
+* Added a warning and graceful recovery if plugin is used on PHP < 5.4

 = 1.4.2 =
 * Update field HTML to match what is used in WordPress 4.5